 Users were missing the date of the event on the homepage, likely due to the stylized stroke text.
 Some users also recommended adding an overall event time frame to the home page.

-We removed the stroke text and made the event date more bold, while also including a written out date instead of numerical date.
-We also included a time frame so users had all the most important information at very first glance.
+I replaced the stroke text with a bold fill, and included a written out date instead of a numerical date.
+I also added a time frame so users had the most important information upfront.

 This will make the site more usable for all users, both planners and casual glancers!

 I added a price to the ticket CTA on the event details modal to save the users a click in knowing how much a ticket costs.
 I felt like this was an easy add, and would help instill trust with the users.

 I updated the paid parking icon to feature a money sign to clear up confusion about locating parking at a glance, and added a search bar to the map so users could find things without having to click around if they had something specific in mind to look for.
 I knew this might be helpful for more casual users like our persona, Dylan, who needed to find things quickly and easily.

 Bloom’s users interacted with the brand mostly through Instagram.
 I couldn’t ignore this, especially since Bloom would be operating again before a new website could be built.

 I applied what I learned through the design process to their social media strategy.
 Here’s how I helped grow their IG by over 300 followers in a month, increased their reach over 100%, built their volunteer program, and helped them achieve record ticket sales for their 2023 season.

 Bloom’s users would realize a change in branding, so I knew some fresh introductions were in order.
 I made a point to introduce the new logo and reiterate the brand’s values months before their next event was to take place so users could adjust accordingly.

 Presenting clear ways to get involved